 Probiotics?
 Prebiotics?
 What are they?
-Even though both sound similar, prebiotics and probiotics are different in the way they benefit the body.
+Even though both sound similar, they are different in the ways they benefit the body.

-While a majority of people are aware of probiotics and their health benefits, many are not aware of what prebiotics are and its benefits which are equivalently important to the human body.
+While a majority of people are aware of probiotics and their health benefits, they don’t understand what prebiotics are and their benefits.

-While probiotics are the ‘live’ bacteria that keep our digestive and immune system healthy, prebiotics, on the other hand, are the ‘non-living food ingredients’ that the good bacteria, such as probiotics, ‘feeds’ on to grow and performing their function of keeping our body healthy.
+On the other hand, prebiotics are the ‘non-living food ingredients’ that good bacteria like probiotics ‘feed’ on to grow and perform their function of keeping our body healthy.

 - Digestive disorders

 - Frequent flu and colds

 Most of the probiotics in our system come from the fresh, fermented, or dairy products we consume daily.
 They are part of our diet through whole wheat products, onions, garlic yoghurt, tempeh, and even dark chocolate.